 FACLC is the only agency in Marin County that practices family law and represents its clients in court.

-In our thirty three year history in Marin we have helped thousands of low-income families and children navigate the legal system.
+In our thirty-four year history in Marin we have helped thousands of low-income families and children navigate the legal system.
 Our seasoned, full time attorneys provide high-quality, low-cost legal services in matters ranging from divorce and domestic violence to child custody and support.
 Our 93% satisfaction rate is a testament to the commitment we have to serving the families of the county.

 We understand how traumatic a family crisis can be and our approach is designed to make the process simple and clear to give our clients the peace of mind they need.